Jacob A. Miller-Klugesherz (CV)

 -

-Committee: Matthew Sanderson (chair, advisor), Gerard Middendorf, László Kulcsár, Cornelia Flora
+Committee: Matthew R. Sanderson (chair, advisor), Gerard Middendorf, László Kulcsár, and Travis Linnemann.
+In memoriam, Cornelia Flora

 May 2019